 Sue's keen interest in ensuring young people are given every opportunity through their education to fulfil their true potential has led to long service on three Governing Bodies – Kitwood Girls’ School, John Fielding Special School and Gosberton House Special School, where Sue was Chairman for 5 years.

 Sue's other experience includes being Director/Trustee on the national Board of Macmillan Cancer Support for over 16 years, serving over 10 years on both the Chartered Society of Physiotherapists’ Regulatory Board and as Director/Trustee on the Board of St Barnabas [Lincolnshire] Hospice.
 She also continues as a long-standing Director of Boston & County Club and a Trustee of Boston Sick Poor Fund.

 In 1993 Sue received Boston Borough Council’s ‘Services to the Community Award’, in 2013 Macmillan Cancer Support’s ‘Lifetime Achievement Award’, and in the 2014 New Year’s Honours List an MBE from The Queen ‘for services to those with cancer’.

 Sue is Macmillan’s National Vice-President, National Volunteer Awards’ Panel Chairman, Lincolnshire County Chairman and works on the Boston Fundraising Committee and two Patient Services Teams.
 She is also Churchwarden of St Botolph’s Church.

 Sue is determined to contribute to promoting community well-being while fostering and maintaining highest standards.
-As a Trustee for Voyage Sue has responsibility for HR, including leadership.

 Favourite quote: “Yes, we can and yes, we will do good!”